heygourab/heygourab/README.md

 ## Hi there, I'm Gourab <img src="https://emojis.slackmojis.com/emojis/images/1643514596/5999/meow_party.gif?1643514596" width="30" />

-- I’m a Flutter dev
+- I’m a Flutter && JS dev
-- Drive into the REM of Innovation
+- Exploring the frontiers of innovation and pushing the boundaries of what's possible.
-- 📫 How to reach me: <a href="https://gourab-sarkar-portfolio.web.app/" target="_top">@heygourab</a> on any social media platform
+- Reach me: <a href="https://gourab-sarkar-portfolio.web.app/" target="_top">@heygourab</a> on any social platform!

 ___